Mark L. Jewell, MD

 Friday: 9 a.m.–2 p.m.

 Both fashion and our active lifestyles have placed increased importance on personal appearance.
 We are conscious of the benefits of weight control and physical fitness on health and body image.
 Consequently, more interest is directed towards surgery to improve one’s figure.
-Abdominoplasty, also called a tummy tuck, in Eugene, Oregon, with Dr. Mark Jewell remains the best treatment solution for excess skin and looseness in the tissues of the abdominal area.
+Board-certified plastic surgeon Dr. Mark Jewell offers abdominoplasty, also called a tummy tuck, in Eugene to help people from Salem, Corvallis, Bend, and throughout Oregon correct excess skin and looseness in the tissues of the abdominal area.

 What is the cause of problems in the abdominal area?

-The three major reasons for laxness within the abdomen are pregnancy, weight gain / loss, and aging.
-The abdominal skin looses tone and cannot regain its normal tightness.
-The stomach muscles are also stretched apart and contribute to laxness in the this area.
-Abdominoplasty surgery recontours this area by permitting liposuction to the entire abdomen, waist, flanks, and pubic area, removing excess skin, and by tightening the muscles.
+The three major reasons for laxness within the abdomen are pregnancy, weight gain/loss, and aging.
+The abdominal skin loses tone and cannot regain its normal tightness.
+The stomach muscles are also stretched apart and contribute to laxness in this area.
+Tummy tuck surgery recontours this area by permitting liposuction to the entire abdomen, waist, flanks, and pubic area, removing excess skin, and by tightening the muscles.
 It is often performed as part of a combination procedure called a “mommy makeover” to renew women’s bodies after pregnancy and breastfeeding.

-The incisions for the tummy tuck are placed along the lower abdomen in the “bikini line”.
+The incisions for the tummy tuck are placed along the lower abdomen in the “bikini line” (see illustration).
 Excess skin is removed and the abdominal muscles are made tighter.
 At times it may be necessary to reposition the navel when there is a large amount of lax skin to be removed.
-Liposuction is frequently utilized to improve the contour of stomach tissues which require minute incisions.
+Liposuction is frequently utilized to improve the contour of the waist and abdominal area.

 Why is it necessary to tighten the abdominal muscles?